-Each voting Board member shall, on the date of election, be a citizen of the United States of the age of 18 years or over, and a resident of the State and of Community College District No. 512 for at least one year preceding their election.
+Each Board member shall, on the date of election, be a citizen of the United States of the age of 18 years or over, and a resident of the State and of Community College District No. 512 for at least one year preceding his or her election.